Frequently Asked Questions

 That’s a hard one – it definitely gets warm after about 20 minutes so the battery powered fan that’s provided can become a good companion.
 But really, the chamber is now just part of my life – I know that I’ll feel better and breathe better if i use it regularly.
-We live just north of Denver so our elevation is about 5,300 miles above sea level – I never adjusted to this altitude when I moved – from much closer to sea level in NJ.
-I do so many different activities in the Chamber that frankly the time goes by so quickly that I usually don’t want to exit when my alarm rings.
+We live just north of Denver so our elevation is about 5,300 feet above sea level – I never adjusted to this altitude when I moved – from much closer to sea level in NJ.
+I do so many different activities in the Chamber that make the time go by so quickly.
+In fact, I’m usually not ready to leave the Chamber when my alarm rings.
 But that’s me – you’ll need to decide if the Chamber is a quiet restful time or a time to catch up on emails and calls.
 Or both.

 How do you describe “a dive” to folks unfamiliar with a Hyperbaric Chamber?

 That question took me by surprise and really made me think.
 Here’s the best I could come up with – Imagine for a moment that a person entering the Chamber is actually getting into a super fast / super tall elevator – one that would transport them to about 12 ft. below sea level in about 3 minutes.
-When you remember that we live at about 5700 ft. above sea level that’s a pretty remarkable feat in 180 seconds.
-That’s a drop in altitude of about 1900 ft. per minute – like I said a really fast/ really tall elevator.
+When you remember that we live at about 5300 feet above sea level, that’s a pretty remarkable feat in 180 seconds.
+That’s a drop in altitude of about 1900 feet per minute – like I said a really fast/ really tall elevator.
 Hence the name – “Dive”.

 Can I sleep in the Chamber?